 Collaborative project on Biomedical Materials brings together researchers from Portugal and China

 The selected project aims to develop a new generation of coatings for devices used in the treatment of cardiovascular diseases.
-Considered one of the leading causes of death and disability, cardiovascular diseases affect millions of people around the world, with China registering more than 10 million new patients every year.
-Controlling inflammation caused by mechanical damage during treatment and promoting the healing of blood vessels through the type of coating used, and making it possible to reduce infections caused by the use of catheters through the use of antifungal coatings are some of the issues raised in this project.
+Considered one of the leading causes of death and disability, cardiovascular diseases affect millions of people worldwide, with China registering more than 10 million new patients per year.
+Controlling inflammation caused by mechanical damage during treatment and promoting blood vessel healing through the type of coating used, and enabling the reduction of infections caused by the use of catheters through the use of antifungal coatings are some of the issues raised in this project.

-The research team for the selected project has already been collaborating for over a decade, starting in 1997 with the "Blood contact materials" project, under the China-Portugal Sci & Tech agreement.
-The institutions associated with the project also include the companies Zhejiang Zylox Medical Device (China), Matera (Portugal) and IPATIMUP.
+The research team behind the selected project has been collaborating for over a decade, starting in 1997 with the "Blood contact materials" project, under the China-Portugal Sci & Tech agreement.
+The institutions associated with the project are joined by the companies Zhejiang Zylox Medical Device (China), Matera (Portugal), and IPATIMUP.